 You may notice that the blood pressure reading at the doctor is often very different from the one you get at home.
 There’s a number of factors at play here, including how the blood pressure machine works.
 If it’s much higher at the office, you may be experiencing something called “white coat syndrome,” which just means you’re a little more nervous in the clinic than you are at home.
 Feeling nervous or stressed can increase blood pressure.

 Most at-home blood pressure cuffs, like the Withings BPM Connect and the BodyTrace BP Cuff, are clinically tested for validity.
 All health data measuring devices have an allowable margin of error, but are tested to make sure the margin is small enough to pass medical device clearance.

 Reasons Blood Pressure Fluctuates

 There are many reasons why a blood pressure reading changes.
 First and foremost, blood pressure varies quite a lot during our day.
 It’s not like our weight that stays relatively the same all day – your blood pressure is constantly adjusting to match your needs.
 For example, your blood pressure when you are relaxed and laying down is going to be very different than if you jumped out of bed and climbed a flight of stairs.
 Even though those two moments might have been 30 seconds apart, your blood pressure will be very different.

 All the factors mentioned in this article affect blood pressure, and therefore blood pressure readings.
 That’s why it’s so important to be consistent with the environment you test in.

 If you get a reading that seems too high or low, check to make sure you are using the “best practices” listed above, relax for 5 minutes, and test again.

 If your blood pressure remains much higher or lower than usual after checking multiple times, please contact your doctor.

-on August 18, 2021.
-Kelsea is a Registered Dietitian with her Master's degree in Nutrition from Bastyr University in Kenmore, WA, and is one of our Health Coaches.
+on June 28, 2023.
+Kelsea is a Registered Dietitian with her Master's degree in Nutrition from Bastyr University in Kenmore, WA.